Roundtable #2 - Addressing Parent and Early Childhood Mental Health - Moderated by Linda Mayes, MD

 Austen Riggs Center, Inc. is recognized by the New York State Education Department’s State Board for Psychology as an approved provider of continuing education for licensed psychologists #PSY-0115.

-- 1.50 ASWB-ACEThe Austen Riggs Center, #1344, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, The Austen Riggs Center is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organization, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-Austen Riggs Center maintains responsibility for this Roundtable 2024.
-ACE provider Approval Period: 02/02/2023-2/2/2026.
-Social workers completing this Roundtable 2024 will receive 1.50 continuing education credit(s).
-For a listing of jurisdictions that accept ACE, please visit States and provinces that accept ACE | Association of Social Work Boards.
+Austen Riggs Center maintains responsibility for this.
+Social workers completing this Roundtable 2024 course will receive 1.50 continuing education credit(s).

-- 1.50 Contact Hours/ Participation
+- 1.50 Contact Hours/ ParticipationA certificate of attendance for all Learners.